 Enrollment

-If your employer offers voluntary life insurance, you typically enroll in this program as soon as you are hired or soon after that, such as after a period of 90 days.
-In some cases, you will renew this benefit during your company’s open benefits enrollment period.
-You may be able to purchase additional coverage for yourself or a family member, in which case you would typically have to fill out additional paperwork, agree to additional fees and might be subject to a medical exam or questionnaire.
-During your enrollment period, you might get the option to decide whether or not you want additional life insurance riders on your policy, such as for long-term care or accidental death.
+You may be able to purchase additional coverage for yourself or a family member, in which case you would likely have to fill out additional paperwork, agree to additional fees and may even be subject to a medical exam or questionnaire.
+During your enrollment period, you might get the option to decide whether or not you want additional life insurance riders on your policy, as well.

 Portability